Forbidden Fruit (American Horror Story): Plot

 Langdon unveils his true demonic form to Mallory, and she makes flames shoot from a fireplace.
 Venable confides to Mead that she has not been selected to move on to the Sanctuary and Mead suggests they kill everyone.

 Brock navigates a nuclear wasteland and guns down a cannibalistic tribe.
 He sees a horse-drawn carriage pass by.
 The carriage delivers apples to Outpost 3, and Venable decides to inject them with venom.
 Brock infiltrates Outpost 3 and attends Venable's Halloween masquerade ball.
 Coco, presuming Brock to be Langdon in costume, seduces him back to her bedroom.
 Brock then reveals himself to Coco and stabs her in the forehead.

 The Outpost 3 guests bob for poisonous apples.
 Venable instructs everyone to wait to eat simultaneously.
 The guests comply and concurrently succumb to the poison.
 Venable and Mead confront Langdon, and Venable proclaims that they will be making the selections.
 Mead attempts to shoot Langdon but finds herself turning the gun on Venable against her will and shooting her, under the order of Langdon.
 Langdon reveals that he created Mead and that she was modeled after a caregiver from his childhood, which consoles her.
-Later, Cordelia Goode, Madison Montgomery, and Myrtle Snow descend upon Outpost 3 and Cordelia resurrects Mallory, Dinah, and Coco.
+Later, Cordelia Goode, Madison Montgomery, and Myrtle Snow descend upon Outpost 3 and Cordelia resurrects Mallory, Dinah, and Coco, who reveals themself as witches that live once more.